 Most notable of these, with respect to the number of interments undertaken, is the privately operated Manning Great Lakes Memorial Gardens.
 This cemetery is located near Taree and provides a comprehensive offering including cremation, chapel services and all interment options.
 Council's level of service and the quality of its cemetery maintenance is unable to match this facility.
+The State Cemeteries Agency, CCNSW, are responsible for ensuring that cemetery operators are meeting appropriate standards in accordance with legislative requirements.
+Council is not responsible for cemeteries that they do not operate.

 This is because most of the Council operated cemeteries are managed on behalf of the Crown (being 'devolved' Crown land), and Council maintains these in perpetuity without any assistance in meeting these maintenance costs.
 To match the level of service provided by the Manning Great Lakes Memorial Gardens there would need to be substantial increases in associated fees or direct subsidy via increased rates.